 The doctor will ask about your symptoms and health history.
 A physical exam may be done.
 A sleep study may be done at home or in a clinic.
 This is often enough to make the diagnosis.

 The goal of treatment is to improve sleep and prevent health problems.
 Treatment depends on the cause and type of sleep apnea.
 Options may be:

 Maintaining a healthy weight through diet and exercise may lower the risk of this problem.

 American Sleep Apnea Association

 National Sleep Foundation

 Central sleep apnea.
-EBSCO DynaMed Plus website.
-Available at: http://www.dynamed.com/condition/central-sleep-apnea.
-Updated November 21, 2017.
-Accessed March 23, 2018.
+EBSCO DynaMed website.
+Available at: https://www.dynamed.com/condition/central-sleep-apnea.
+Accessed January 7, 2021.

 Obstructive sleep apnea (OSA) in adults.
-EBSCO DynaMed Plus website.
-Available at: http://www.dynamed....
-Updated November 21, 2017.
-Accessed March 23, 2018.
+EBSCO DynaMed website.
+Available at: https://www.dynamed.com/condition/obstructive-sleep-apnea-osa-in-adults.
+Accessed January 7, 2021.

-12/20/2016 DynaMed Plus Systematic Literature Surveillance http://www.dynamed.com/condition/central-sleep-apnea: Costanzo MR, Ponikowski P, Javaheri S. Transvenous neurostimulation for central sleep apnoea: a randomised controlled trial.
+12/20/2016 DynaMed Systematic Literature Surveillance https://www.dynamed.com/condition/central-sleep-apnea: Costanzo MR, Ponikowski P, et al. Transvenous neurostimulation for central sleep apnoea: a randomised controlled trial.
 Lancet.
 2016;388(10048):974-982.

-Last reviewed March 2018 by EBSCO Medical Review Board Marcin Chwistek, MD Last Updated: 1/7/2021
+Last reviewed February 2020 by EBSCO Medical Review Board Marcin Chwistek, MD Last Updated: 1/7/2021